pow270/pow270.github.io/_posts/2017-12-04-writeup-tpctf.md

 - By trying some inputs and watching the given outputs, we conclude that the output's length depends on the input's length.
 - Our encrypted string has a length of 34 characters, we can easily find that the input must be a 34 character string too.
 - By giving some inputs and modifying only one character, we can see that only one character changes in the output.
-- We also notice that the encrypted letter is just a cesar encryption.
+- We also notice that the encryted letter is just shifted.

 ## Writing the decryption program
 {% highlight python %}